+OK, so first up, what is primer?
 Like an IG filter, but make it IRL.
-Primers prep skin ready for smooth foundation application.
+Face primers prep skin ready for smooth foundation application.
 Think of your skin and makeup like canvas and paint.
 You can apply paint directly to your canvas/skin, but priming it first increases the longevity of your work and makes the surface easier to work on, so you won't have to use as much paint aka foundation.
 And, less foundation makes for a more natural second-skin finish.
 It’s a win-win situation.

 But the benefits to adding a primer to your makeup kit don’t end there.
 Primers can also target specific skin concerns such as oily or dry skin, helping to mattify, blur, illuminate, or smooth, depending on which formulation your skin needs.
 Reducing the appearance of pores and hyperpigmentation, filling fine lines, color-correcting, and protecting skin from damaging free radicals, finding the right primer for your skin’s needs will be a game-changer.

 Primer fills in fine lines and blurs imperfections, and with a smooth, even surface, your products will apply more easily.
 Since you’ll need to use less makeup to get the same coverage, you will save on product and pennies in the long run.
 Plus, primers creates superior surface adhesion, so your makeup stays in place and lasts longer, especially in extreme weather temperatures and conditions.
 Hot and humid in the summer or cold and dry in the winter, primer is going to be your new BFF.

 Absolutely!
 A good primer can make all the difference to the smoothness and evenness of your complexion.
 If you’re looking to achieve a super natural, your-skin-but-better look, adding a primer will be your go-to.